top of page

 Dane Fujiwara

 Dane was born and raised in Wailuku, Maui and was fortunate enough to attend Kamehameha Schools Kapālama.
 He accredits his love for all things Hawaiian, especially mele Hawaiʻi to his teachers.
-When he is not playing music, he teaches math at his alma mater.
+When he is not playing music, he is either teaching math at his alma mater or in the ocean.

 He lālā wau no kuʻu kumu.